Fundamentals of Manufacturing Materials, Processes & Systems

-Forging; open die, impression die, press, upset, roll, net shape, isothermal forging and swaging.
+Forging; open die, impression die, press, upset, roll, net shape, isothermal forging, and swaging.

 Extrusion; solid & hollow shapes, direct & indirect, hot & cold, continuous & discrete, impact extrusion, hydrostatic.

 Sheet metal forming processes: Shearing operations: slitting, blanking, piercing, cutoff, parting, dinking, slotting, perforating, notching, semi-notching, lancing, nibbling, trimming, shaving, fine blanking.
 Bending operations: V bending, edge bending, flanging, curling, hemming, seaming.
-Drawing operations like deep and shallow drawing, embossing.
+Drawing operations like deep and shallow drawing, and embossing.

 Welding Processes: Classification, Fusion welding and its types such as oxyfuel gas welding and oxygen torch cutting, arc welding (shielded metal, flux-cored, gas metal, submerged, gas tungsten, plasma, stud welding, Arc cutting), resistance welding (spot, seam and projection.
 Heating, pressure, current control and power supply for resistance welding).